IGNE-Agency/code-consistency/packages/eslint-config-igne/README.md

-# My preferred eslint settings for personal projects
+# Eslint config for IGNE agency

-Currently contains config that can be used for SPA projects, made with Vite or CRA.
+Contains configs that can be used for react projects.
+Tested with Vite, NextJS and Expo.

 ## Setting up

 > Once for a project.

 ```
-npm i -D eslint @igne-agency/eslint-config
+npm i -D eslint @igne-agency/eslint-config-igne
 ```

 Make sure that your project has `type: "module"` in `package.json`.